materialsvirtuallab/matgl/README.md

 # Introduction

+MatGL (Materials Graph Library) is a graph deep learning library for materials.
 Mathematical graphs are a natural representation for a collection of atoms (e.g., molecules or crystals).
 Graph deep learning models have been shown to consistently deliver exceptional performance as surrogate models for the prediction of materials properties.

-This repository is a unified reimplementation of the [3-body MatErials Graph Network (m3gnet)](https://github.com/materialsvirtuallab/m3gnet) and its predecessors, [MEGNet](https://github.com/materialsvirtuallab/megnet) using the [Deep Graph Library (DGL)](https://www.dgl.ai).
+In this repository, we have reimplemented the [3-body MatErials Graph Network (m3gnet)](https://github.com/materialsvirtuallab/m3gnet) and its predecessors, [MEGNet](https://github.com/materialsvirtuallab/megnet) using the [Deep Graph Library (DGL)](https://www.dgl.ai).
 The goal is to improve the usability, extensibility and scalability of these models.
 The original M3GNet and MEGNet were implemented in TensorFlow.